 Effective Kotlin Item 35: Consider defining a DSL for complex object creation

-What are Kotlin DSLs, how do they work, and how can we implement this pattern ourselves.
+What Kotlin DSLs are, how they work, and how we can implement this pattern ourselves.

 Traits for testing in Kotlin

 A trick needed when using traits for testing in Kotlin.

 The explanation of why coroutines stand out and offer us what hasn't been offered by other technologies.

 Effective Kotlin Item 34: Consider a primary constructor with named optional arguments

 Why telescoping-constructor pattern and the classic builder pattern are considered outdated in Kotlin.